raquelgarza/truster/docs/workflow.md

 example.setMergeSamplesOutdir(outdir)
 ```

-If you are going to do this for the merged clustering, we ask you to name your tsv files as `[sampleId]_merged.clusters_[cluster number].tsv`
+If you are going to merge the Seurat objects yourself, we ask you to name the merged tsv files as `[sampleId]_merged.clusters_[cluster number].tsv`

 <br/>
 ## Transposon expression